QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

   1. `cellpar_deviation_perc` (float): Defines the maximum allowable deviation, in percentage, for unit cell parameters between COD structures and our target structure.
 The default value is set at 2.0%.
   1. `listed_elements_only` (boolean): When set to `true`, the search will only include entries containing the exact elements listed in the `input_cif` file.
 If `false`, the search will accept entries with additional elements beyond those listed.
 By default, this is set to `false`.

-Here is how you should structure the command in the YAML file:
+Here is how you should structure the command in the YAML file (note the `[...]` - we'll amend these later!):

 ```yaml
 ...